geoschem/geos-chem-shared-docs/doc/geoschem-config.rst

     Activates applying the production of :math:`CO` from non-methane volatile organic compounds (NMVOCs).
-This field is archived from a 1-year or 10-year :option:`fullchem` benchmark simulation and is read from disk via  HEMCO.
+This field is archived from a 1-year or 10-year :ref:`full-chemistry <fullchem-sim>` benchmark
+    simulation and is read from disk via  HEMCO.
 This is the default setting.

 .. option:: false